When you design that new hot app or offer services on your websites, look for a Terms & Conditions agreement to protect your business.

 This also needs to be clear and conspicuous.
 You could try to highlight it in your Terms and Conditions.

-Since you'll not have a cause of action or grounds for other decisions without the Terms and Conditions agreement being accepted by your users, the clickwrap is usually more reliable to be used.
+Since you'll not have a cause of action or grounds for other decisions without the Terms and Conditions agreement being accepted by your users, make sure to always get users to agree to the terms.

 A Central District of California case, Friedman et al v.
-Guthy-Renker, LLC, compared an earlier clickwrap agreement to a later one.
+Guthy-Renker, LLC, helped shed light on this topic.

-However, users who set up accounts under the later version of the clickwrap were held accountable because that version included links to the agreement and made the agreements accessible.
+However, users who set up accounts under the later version were held accountable because that version included links to the agreement and made the agreements accessible.

 When users clicked "Agree to Terms", the court ruled they were held to those provisions.